-The external auditor submits a plan for the performance of the audit each year.
-The plan is discussed and decided upon by the board's audit committee and is also considered in the context of other internal control and risk management plans.
+Each year, the external auditor submits an audit plan for the year.
+The plan is discussed and decided upon by the Board's audit committee and is also considered in the context of other internal control and risk management plans.
 The Board places great emphasis on openness in relation to the external auditor and the audit team, and on ensuring good, efficient cooperation with employees, and that the auditor has the access he/she requires.
-The board of directors has at least one meeting alone with the external auditor per year.
-It is the auditor who confirms to the annual general meeting that the accounts adopted by the board of directors are correct.
+The Board has at least one meeting alone with the external auditor per year.
+It is the auditor who confirms to the annual general meeting that the accounts adopted by the Board are correct.

 It is primarily the audit committee and the company's administration that are in day-to-day contact with the external auditor.
-The external auditor participates in all of the audit committee's meetings.
+The external auditor participates in all audit committee meetings.
 The nomination committee evaluates the external auditor's overall contribution and gives a recommendation on election or re-election based on the audit committee's recommendation.
 The nomination committee occasionally proposes changing the external auditor, irrespective of the auditor's contribution, in part to ensure new impulses and assessments, and in part to subject the audit to competitive tender.